RyanKadri/RyanKadri.github.io/README.md

 # RyanKadri.github.io
 A SSR-friendly resume built from scratch (with a lot of build tools)

-See the build tooling at [simple-resume-builder](https://github.com/RyanKadri/simple-resume-builder)
+See the code at [simple-resume-builder](https://github.com/RyanKadri/simple-resume-builder)